AR 15 Parts Explained: The Beginners Walk Thru

 What is the Difference Between a Fully Automatic and Semiautomatic Rifle?

 The difference between fully automatic and semiautomatic rifles is a felony charge, significant fines, and time in prison.
-All joking aside, the two have a severe and significant difference.
+All joking aside, the two have a severe and essential difference.

 Fully automatic rifles will continue to fire as many rounds as are available in the magazine or from a belt as long as the trigger is pulled.